-AVMs on the surface of the cerebral hemispheres—the uppermost portions of the brain—exert pressure on the cerebral cortex, the brain's “gray matter.”
-Depending on their location, these AVMs may damage portions of the cerebral cortex involved with thinking, speaking, understanding language, hearing, taste, touch, or initiating and controlling voluntary movements.
+AVMs in the brain.
+AVMs on the surface of the cerebral hemispheres—the uppermost portions of the brain—exert pressure on the cerebral cortex, the brain's “gray matter” that is made up mostly by nerve cells.
+AVMs may damage portions of the cerebral cortex involved with thinking, speaking, understanding language, hearing, taste, touch, or initiating and controlling voluntary movements.
 AVMs located on the frontal lobe close to the optic nerve or on the occipital lobe (the rear portion of the cerebrum where images are processed) may cause a variety of visual disturbances.

 AVMs also can form from blood vessels located deep inside the interior of the cerebrum (the main portion of the brain).
 These AVMs may compromise the functions of three vital structures: the thalamus, which transmits nerve signals between the spinal cord and upper regions of the brain; the basal ganglia surrounding the thalamus, which coordinate complex movements and plays a role in learning and memory; and the hippocampus, which plays a major role in memory.

+Health consequences of AVMs.
 The greatest potential danger posed by AVMs is hemorrhage.
 Most episodes of bleeding remain undetected at the time they occur because they are not severe enough to cause significant neurological damage.
 But massive, even fatal, bleeding episodes do occur.
-Whenever an AVM is detected, the individual should be carefully and consistently monitored for any signs of instability that may indicate an increased risk of hemorrhage.

 A few physical characteristics appear to indicate a greater-than-usual likelihood of clinically significant hemorrhage:

-The damaging effects of a hemorrhage are related to lesion location.
-Bleeding from AVMs located deep inside the interior tissues, or parenchyma, of the brain typically causes more severe neurological damage than does hemorrhage by lesions that have formed in the dural or pial membranes or on the surface of the brain or spinal cord.
+Bleeding from AVMs located deep inside the interior tissues of the brain typically causes more severe neurological damage than does hemorrhage by lesions that have formed in the membranes or on the surface of the brain or spinal cord.
 (Deeply located bleeding is usually referred to as an intracerebral or parenchymal hemorrhage; bleeding within the membranes or on the surface of the brain is known as subdural or subarachnoid hemorrhage.)
-Therefore, location is an important factor to consider when weighing the relative risks surgery to treat AVMs.

 During fetal development, new blood vessels continuously form and then disappear as the human body changes and grows.
 These changes in the body's vascular map continue after birth and are controlled by angiogenic factors, chemicals produced by the body that stimulate new blood vessel formation and growth.
 Researchers have identified changes in the chemical structures of various angiogenic factors in some people who have AVMs or other vascular abnormalities of the central nervous system.
 However, it is not yet clear how these chemical changes actually cause changes in blood vessel structure.